mykeels/Outsorcery/README.md

 ------------------------
 Getting started with distributed computing using Outsorcery has been designed to be as easy as possible.
 The projects [ExampleServer](https://github.com/SteveLillis/Outsorcery/tree/master/Outsorcery.ExampleServer) and [ExampleClient](https://github.com/SteveLillis/Outsorcery/tree/master/Outsorcery.ExampleClient) are examples of a simple implementation.

-To perform your work remotely you need a server application.
-Adding the below SERVER code to a new console application's Main() and a reference to your work item class library is all it takes.

 ```csharp
 // SERVER APPLICATION
 // *** REMINDER - Add a reference to your work item library in the